 The concentrations of PFAS identified to the west of the landfill do not pose an immediate risk to the public as DWER understands that there are no public or private bores in the immediate vicinity of the landfill site that are used for the purposes of drinking water.
 Other water bores in the vicinity are used for irrigation and are generally not suitable for drinking water purposes.
 In September 2021, DWER requested that Bunbury Harvey Regional Council engage with residents of nearby properties to the west of the site to determine whether private irrigation bores may be impacted with PFAS.

 If you are concerned about the levels of PFAS that are present in the water you use on your garden, it is recommended that a conservative approach be taken, with bore water not to be used for stock or vegetable garden watering.

 Environmental Protection NoticeShow more

-On 5 July 2021, an Environmental Protection Notice (EPN) was given to Bunbury Harvey Regional Council to require them to control or abate emissions of leachate from the unlined landfill cells into groundwater.
+On 5 July 2021, an Environmental Protection Notice (EPN) was given to Bunbury Harvey Regional Council to require it to control or abate emissions of leachate from the unlined landfill cells into groundwater.